vincenzomazzeo/karaf-activemq-camel-cxf-jpa-tutorial/README.md

 In order to explain the integration between [ActiveMQ][apache activemq], [Camel][apache camel] and [JPA], each event will be dequeued and stored in the database by [Camel][apache camel] using its [ActiveMQ][apache camel activemq component] and [JPA][apache camel jpa component] components.

-The maven project is structured with a parent module (EventBus) and four children modules (Model, Server, Client and Features).
+The [maven][apache maven] project is structured with a parent module (EventBus) and four children modules (Model, Server, Client and Features).

 ![Event Bus Structure](/images/eventbus_structure.png)

-The EventBus POM contains the [Apache Felix Bundle Plugin] needed to create the bundles.
+The EventBus [POM][apache pom] contains the [Apache Felix Bundle Plugin] needed to create the bundles.
 ```xml
 <pluginManagement>
 	<plugins>